Avee121/xsv/README.md

 * **stats** - Show basic types and statistics of each column in the CSV file.
   (i.e., mean, standard deviation, median, range, etc.)
-* **table** - Show aligned output of any CSV data using [elastic tabstops](https://github.com/BurntSushi/tabwriter).
+* **table** - Show aligned output of any CSV data using
+* **val** - Validate a CSV is in a valid format.
+Errors can be dumped to a stdout or a file.
+  [elastic tabstops](https://github.com/BurntSushi/tabwriter).